Today we’re gonna look at the fun stuff. What, exactly, can we use to build and keep our wealth.

 Confession time.
 I hate bonds and I’m not all that keen on REITs either.

-Since I consider these dollars are my slaves I want them working full time all the time.
+Since I consider these dollars are my employees, I want them working full time all the time.

-Problem is sometimes (to beat this analogy to death) financial panics and market collapses come along and kill off a bunch of my slaves working away in the stock market fields.
+Problem is sometimes (to beat this analogy to death) financial panics and market collapses come along and kill off a bunch of my employees working away in the stock market.
 It’s nice then to have others less stressed to pull from the bond and REIT fields to take their place.
 But still, even these tend to get wounded in a collapse.

 Let’s look again at the The Wealth Preservation and Building Portfolio above, figuring we have a million in it:

-- 50% of our dollars in the stock fields working full tilt in the hot sun.
-500k
+- 50% of our dollars in the stock market working full tilt in the hot sun. $500k

 You could easily pull about 4%/40k from it each year for your living expenses and ride out most financial storms.
 But you are giving up a big slug of wealth building potential.
 Since most financial storms last less than three years, maybe there’s a better way.
 What if we did this: